 - Tea tree oil is not meant to be used at full strength directly on your skin or scalp as it may cause irritation or itching.

-- An Australian study indicated that a small percentage of people are allergic to tea tree oil.
+- An Australian study indicated that a percentage of people are allergic to tea tree oil.
 Make sure to do a patch test before you use the essential oil, or a product containing tea tree oil, liberally on your scalp.
-Around 1.4 percent of people who have allergic patch testing done have an allergy to tea tree oil.
+Around of people who have allergic patch testing done have an allergy to tea tree oil.

 Dandruff is not usually serious, although it may mask an underlying condition which has similar symptoms.
 You should talk to a doctor about your dandruff if: